chittemrajesh2/MediaWiki-Repo/MediaWiki-Repo/README.md

 # Blue-Green Deployment:
 9&10.
 Deploy code into Azure Spring Apps.

-9. Blue Green Deployment
+9. Blue-Green Deployment
+10. Staging Deployments
 Normal [default] deployment is for staging deployments.
-10. Staging Deployments:

 Deploying code (image) into Azure Spring Apps.

 Depending on deployment requirements, we adjust the CI/CD pipeline accordingly.
 We can raise a PR to trigger either the deployment to Azure Spring Apps or comment out specific tasks in the pipeline.